Key Takeaways: Grammar Checker Essentials

 Apostrophe abuse is everywhere.
 "Its" vs "it's" confuses people constantly, along with misplaced apostrophes in plurals.
 Pro tip: if you can replace it with "it is," use "it's."
 Otherwise, use "its."
 Apostrophes show possession (the dog's bone) or contractions (don't, can't), not plurals.
 Yet I see "banana's for sale" signs all the time.

 Comma splices happen when you join two complete sentences with just a comma.
 "I went to the store, I bought milk" is wrong.
 You need either a period, semicolon, or conjunction.
-This mistake is so common because it matches how we speak - we pause briefly between thoughts.
-But written English requires more structure.
+This mistake is so common because it matches how we speak — we pause briefly between thoughts.
+But written English requires more structure than spoken language does.

 Dangling modifiers create unintentionally hilarious sentences.
 "Walking down the street, the trees looked beautiful" technically means the trees were walking.
 The modifier "walking down the street" needs to be next to the person doing the walking.
 These errors slip through because we know what we meant, but readers might interpret them differently.

-Then/than, affect/effect, who/whom - these commonly confused words cause problems because they sound similar but mean different things.
+Then/than, affect/effect, who/whom — these commonly confused words cause problems because they sound similar but mean different things.
 A grammar checker catches these instantly, whereas your brain might skip right over them during proofreading.
-The cognitive load of remembering all these rules while writing is genuinely difficult.
+The cognitive load of remembering all these rules while writing is genuinely difficult, and even experienced writers get tripped up.

 How to Choose the Right Grammar Checker